Chapter 1: Nouns

 How to Parse a Noun: A Method

-When you encounter a noun, work through these questions:
+When you encounter a noun in Latin, Greek, or German, work through these questions:

 - What is the base word? (dictionary form)